Fight Traffic Ticket in ConnecticutPage OverviewSUMMARY: How to Fight a Connecticut Traffic Ticket

 Avoid Additional Charges

-Your ticket includes an “Answer Date” near the middle on the right side.
-Whether you choose to plead not guilty and fight your ticket in court or plead no contest and pay your fine, you must do it by this date; otherwise, you face license suspension, surcharges, and reinstatement fees.
+Your CT traffic ticket includes an “Answer Date."
+Whether you choose to plead "not guilty" and fight your ticket in court or plead "no contest" and pay your fine, you must do it by this date; otherwise, you face a driver's license suspension, surcharges, and reinstatement fees.

-Although your hearing will take place in one of the state’s Superior Courts, you’ll plead and schedule with the Centralized Infractions Bureau (CIB).
-You can notify the CIB that you want to plead not guilty online, by mail, or over the phone; your Superior Court will then provide a hearing date.
+Although your hearing will take place in one of Connecticut's Superior Courts, you'll plead and schedule with the Centralized Infractions Bureau (CIB).
+You can notify the CIB that you want to plead "not guilty" online, by mail, or by phone; your Superior Court will then provide a hearing date.

-In Connecticut, you may be able to use the Infraction Ticket Processing system (the same system drivers can use to pay their tickets online).
+In Connecticut, you may be able to use the Infraction Ticket Processing system to plead "not guilty."
 Be ready with your traffic ticket number.

-Note that it can take up to 30 days for your ticket to appear in the system; if your ticket doesn’t show up, CT recommends trying again in 3 days.
+Note that it can take up to 30 days for your ticket to appear in the system; if your ticket doesn't show up, try again in 3 days.

 Use the self-addressed envelope provided with your CT traffic ticket to enter your plea by mail.